Renovations don’t always need a building consent, and not having to apply for a consent can save a lot of time and money.

 - repair or replacement of an existing one-storey privately-owned shed (provided that the repair or replacement meets certain conditions)

-- replacing a roof cladding that has lasted more than 15 years with the same type of material
+- replacing a roof cladding that has lasted more than 15 years with a comparable type of material.
+An example could be replacing old pressed metal tile roofing with new long-run corrugated steel or new metal tiles

 - work on an internal wall (including the construction, alteration or removal of an internal doorway) provided structural stability is not reduced and the wall is not masonry

 - removal of a building element such as an unsound chimney.
 This exemption is limited to any building up to 3 storeys high as long as the removal does not aﬀect the primary structure, any speciﬁed system or any ﬁre separation (which includes ﬁrewalls protecting other property).
+Before starting removal work, check that the roof sarking/framing is not supported on the chimney structure and be aware too that some bracing walls rely on support from chimneys either side.
 Any necessary repair work – for example, making good the gaps left in a roof after chimney removal – can also be done without a consent.

 - a deck from which it is not possible for a person to fall more than 1.5 m even if the deck collapses